interaction-lab/HARMONI/harmoni_actuators/harmoni_face/README.md

 - Eyelid: AU5, AU6, AU43

-Parameters input for the eyes service are:
+Parameters for the eyes service are:

 | Parameters           | Definition | Values |
 |----------------------|------------|--------|